 Solar power is emerging as a leading renewable energy solution in Australia’s shift towards cleaner and more sustainable sources.
 Tasmania, in particular, has a couple of incentives that make installing solar panels cheaper.

-These incentives include rebates in the form of small-scale technology certificates, as well as feed-in tariffs.
+These incentives include solar rebates in the form of small-scale technology certificates as well as feed-in tariffs.

 Let’s talk about both of them.
 Tap on any of the bullets below to jump sections.